H. Scott Matthews

 Professor, Civil and Environmental Engineering and Engineering & Public Policy

 Matthews has served as chair of the Committee on Sustainable Systems and Technology with the Institute of Electrical and Electronic Engineers and on the Executive Committee for the American Center for Life Cycle Assessment.
-He participated in the National Research Council study on the Hidden Costs of Energy and is a member of the NRC Board on Environmental Studies and Toxicology.
+He participated in the National Research Council study on the Hidden Costs of Energy and was a member of the NRC Board on Environmental Studies and Toxicology.
+He is currently involved in ASCE and TRB committees related to data and connected vehicles.

 At Carnegie Mellon, he has taught graduate and undergraduate courses in the Departments of Economics, Civil and Environmental Engineering, Engineering and Public Policy, and Computer Science.